 I have always liked to daydream.
 Writing makes my imaginary world tangible.

-I have a novella coming out in the fall.
+I Mack Little have a novella coming out in the fall.
 It is tentatively titled “By Chance, My Beloved”.
 It is a prequel that follows the journey of Badu Obosi from pre-colonial Africa to his enslavement in Barbados and his escape to freedom.
-It is a follow up to Daughter of Hades.
+It is a follow-up to Daughter of Hades.

-Mack Little preferred method for readers to get in touch with me would be anyway they can.
+Mack Little preferred method for readers to get in touch with me would be any way they can.
 I love to talk about my stories and the characters.
 And I want to hear what I got right as well as what I got wrong.
-So, methods for contacting me are below.
+So, the methods for contacting me are below.
 Choose your poison.

-Your site is fantastic resource.
-It helps me to find my next book to read as well as exposing me to some really interesting authors.
+Your site is a fantastic resource.
+It helps me to find my next book to read as well as exposes me to some really interesting authors.